-- 38. Plan and conduct mineral or energy resource exploration, evaluation, and environmental programs, including the use of field, laboratory, and analytical techniques.
-(PG) - 39.
-Compile and interpret the data necessary to explore for mineral and energy resources.
-(FG/PG) - 40.
-Estimate the distribution of resources based on surface and subsurface data.
-(FG/PG) - 41.
-Undertake economic evaluation and reserve assessment.
-(PG) - 42.
-Determine quantity and quality of resources.
-(FG/PG) - 43.
-Perform geological studies for design, abandonment, closure, waste management, and reclamation and restoration of energy development or mineral extraction operations.
-(PG)
+- 38. Plan and conduct resource exploration, evaluation, and reclamation programs, including the use of conceptual models, and field, laboratory, and analytical techniques. - 39.
+Collect and interpret data necessary to locate mineral or energy resources. - 40.
+Determine the presence and distribution of resources based on surface and subsurface data. - 41.
+Perform economic evaluation and reserve assessment. - 42.
+Calculate quantity and quality of resources. - 43.
+Conduct geological studies for design, abandonment, closure, waste management, and reclamation and restoration of energy development or mineral extraction operations.